Creating and managing workflows

 • Everything happens automatically

-Once active, the flow works on its own.
+Once active, the workflow works on its own.
 New contacts who match the criteria enter.
 Existing contacts continue receiving scheduled emails.

 Paused

-The flow stopped accepting new contacts but isn’t completely off.
+The workflow stopped sending emails but isn’t completely off.

-• Useful for temporarily stopping enrollment without disrupting people mid-sequence
+Useful for temporarily stopping sending without disrupting people mid-sequence

 [Screenshot: Flow status badge showing Active status with status options]

-When your flow is ready to go live:
+When your workflow is ready to go live:

 2. Review everything: